 If you’re a Gilmore Girls fan like I am, you were (or will be) glued to Netflix for the Gilmore Girls: A Year in the Life series.
 I heard all the hoopla over Gilmore Girls years ago but did not watch any episodes until I discovered that Rory was a bookworm and that the show featured 300+ books!
-Last year, I posted about starting the Rory Gilmore Reading Challenge and it’s one of my blog’s most popular posts.
+Last year, I posted about start reading the books in the Rory Gilmore Reading Challenge and it’s one of my blog’s most popular posts.
 With all the excitement over the new show and my love for creating printables, I made a Rory Gilmore Reading Challenge printable just for you (and me) that I’m excited to share with you today!

 Note: This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.

 I’ve wanted to be “well read”.
 What does being “well read” mean to you?
 To me, it means having a deeper appreciation for many genres of books.
 One thing the Rory Gilmore Reading Challenge List is eclectic.
 It’s a great mix of some of my favorites and I just know if Rory and I were talking books over coffee, we’d be kindred spirits in books.